 - Commercial companies and their employees may become members of the AFOB on payment of fees.

-- Other organizations and individuals with interest in biotechnology may become members of the AFOB on payments of dues.
+- Other organizations and individuals with an interest in biotechnology may become members of the AFOB on payment of dues.

 - Members are entitled to attend the General Assembly and have a right to vote on the cases introduced on the agenda.
 Group members can also attend the General Assembly at which each delegate has a single vote.

 - All members will be regularly informed of the activities of the Federation.